silkodenis/SOM/README.md

 ```

 ## Examples
-Here is a brief overview of the examples, the source code of which is attached.
+Below is a brief overview of the examples, the source code of which gives a quick start to work with SOM.

 **Simple training**